Home Decluttering Hacks for Messy People

 Now, when I vacuum, which is usually a few times a week, the cleaner is right there.
 Super easy to get to and even easier to put away again.

-Bottom line?
-Store your things where you use them the most so they are much easier to put away when you are done with them.
-This will make it much easier to declutter a messy home.
+Bottom line: Store your things where you use them the most so they are much easier to put away when you are done with them.
+This will make your home less cluttered and messy.

 Hack #2.Use catch-all baskets wherever possible.